PARIS WORLD EXPOSITION 1900

 As we had just walked along the Champ de Mars ourselves 3 days before and -until we found the deck- had not been aware of the fact that this large field had once been the main exposition complex more than a century ago, we thought that we would try to bring this event to life again by showing the complete deck.

 A second deck, that was already in our collection for some time, was chosen to assist in this mission.
 The deck was published by Mijoke in 1998 as "Le Globe Celeste"and shows pictures from several French World Expositions from 1855 until 1900.
-All the courts show pictures of the 1900 exposition (see page 5).
+All the courts show pictures of the 1900 exposition (see page 6).

 THE PREPARATIONS

 Paris had already organized 4 world expositions before: in 1855, 1867, 1878 and 1886.
-So when the rumour was, that Germany was planning to organise a world exposition in Berlin in 1900, the French immediately took action.
+So when the rumor was, that Germany was planning to organise a world exposition in Berlin in 1900, the French immediately took action.

 the Spanish Palace and the Avenue Nicolas II

-Already in July 1892 the announcement was made and a year later a comission was formed to make plans for such an event to take place in Paris.
+Already in July 1892 the announcement was made and a year later a commission was formed to make plans for such an event to take place in Paris.
 In September 1893 Alfred Picard was appointed as commissioner general.
 The idea was to make the exposition a retrospective of all the advances and achievements in art, science and technology of the closing century.
 This required an exposition of unprecedented dimensions.
 In 1896 a law was passed in the French parliament on the staging of the exposition.

 the entry of the Small Palace (of Arts) and the Palace of the United States

 The dimensions of the project had expanded to such an extent since the exposition of 1867 that it was no longer conceivable to stage the event in a single building erected especially for the exposition, as had been the case thirty years beforehand.
 Picard's proposal was to link 4 originally unconnected districts by incorporating the course of the Seine.
 The construction of the Pont d'Iéna connected the area around the Trocadero with the Champs de Mars situated on the opposite bank of the Seine to form a main exposition complex.
-The site continued along the banks of the Seine up to the area in front of the Hôtel des Invalides, where it was planned to build a second centre around the river's axis.
+The site continued along the banks of the Seine up to the area in front of the Hôtel des Invalides, where it was planned to build a second center around the river's axis.
 A newly built esplanade led from the Hôtel des Invalides and over the new Seine bridge, the Pont Alexandre III, to the opposite bank.
 The continuation of the esplanade, the Avenue Nicolas II, extended the route past the two planned palaces of art to the Champs Elysées - a magnificent street system which soon received praise as a brilliant invention for the exposition.
 The Parc de Vincennes, situated outside of Paris, played rather a secondary role as an additional exhibition site for the fields of agriculture and transport, particularly the railways and the newly invented automobile.

 The numbercards of the Clubs suit are all dedicated to the Pont Alexandre III and the two palaces of art, the Grand Palais and the Petit Palais